GreenDelta/openLCA2-manual/src/epds/calculate_impact_assessment.md

 This section summarises different ways to produce impact assessment results using EPD format.
 There are three different methods:

-- Calculate the results of a product system
+- Calculate the results of a product system (EPD Module)
 - Calculating the results using lifecycle stages as product systems
 - Calculating the results using projects